...

 HOW TO APPLY PROTECTIVE COATINGS

 Before we talk about how weather can affect applications, we should start by talking about how spray on coatings are applied in the first place!
-While the application process will vary depending on the type of protective coatings, there are generally three main steps:
+While the application process will vary depending on the type of Protective coatings, there are generally three main steps:

 01